hyperion-hyn/map3/README.md

 # Projects
-Here is a list of projects involved in Hyperion.
+Here is a list of Map3 subprojects

 ## docker-map3
-a repository contains deployment files. one can build from source or deploy a map3 service node with these scripts.
+A script to deploy Map3 natively on linux.

 https://github.com/hyperion-hyn/docker-map3/

 ## caddy
 a map3 service node program based on [caddy](https://github.com/caddyserver/caddy).

-It will enhanced with keyless, p2p, micropayment, integrity validation etc in the future.
+It will integrate keyless, p2p, micropayment, integrity validation and etc in the future.

 https://github.com/hyperion-hyn/caddy